Possible Bearish Inside Day Candle Pattern Detected for Udr Inc (NYSE:UDR) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Udr Inc (NYSE:UDR)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Udr Inc (NYSE:UDR) based on the price action in the company's shares.
-Today's price range of $39.90 and $40.89 is within yesterday's high and low of the day.
+Yesterday's price range of $39.90 and $40.89 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Udr Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-Udr Inc (NYSE:UDR) is currently priced 3.3% above its average consensus analyst price target of $38.75.
-The stock should find initial resistance at its 50-day moving average (MA) of $43.20 and further resistance at its 200-day MA of $46.36.
+There is potential upside of 0.5% for shares of Udr Inc based on a current price of $38.56 and an average consensus analyst price target of $38.75.
+The stock should find initial resistance at its 50-day moving average (MA) of $43.04 and further resistance at its 200-day MA of $46.34.

 UDR, Inc. is a self-administered real estate investment trust.
 The Company owns, operates, and develops apartment communities located nationwide.